If there is a place I haven't been to 未曾來過 2020

 Dimensions variable

 To map the landscapes, Wang exploits drawing, text, sculpture, light, audio, and moving image to evoke a sequence of site-specific situations and spatial interventions.
-Surrounding sounds interspersing with multilayered imageries disseminate through MOCA Taipei, leading visitors through the space with internal monologues, absorbing mark-making, elusive light and the play of shadows as well as reverberating beats and sporadic projections.
+Surrounding sounds interspersing with multilayered imageries disseminate across the gallery space, leading visitors through the space with internal monologues, absorbing mark-making, elusive light and the play of shadows as well as reverberating beats and sporadic projections.
 The audiences are invited to explore “interior landscapes” at their own pace; their movement journeying through the gallery will not only shape the individual experience, but also contribute to the completion of this installation.

 Sound design: Capitol K